enteleform-releases/SublimeText--SlideNav/README.md

 ### Slides

-* Divide your document with Slide dividers
+* Divide your document with Slides
 * Navigate through the document slide by slide ( any content not in the current slide is folded )

 ![SlideDemo](http://i.imgur.com/q02FrPm.gif?1)